jennguyen1/nhuyhoa/_posts/2015-10-30-Split_Apply-Combine.md

 {:toc}

-{% highlight text %}
-## Note: the specification for S3 class "family" in package 'MatrixModels' seems equivalent to one from package 'lme4': not turning on duplicate class definitions for this class.
-{% endhighlight %}

 Say we are given a data set where we want to group by a given category and compute summary statistics based on that category.
 The general process is